AndreAppolariFilho/expense_tracker_flask/README.md

 Add a new expense
 Remove existing expenses
 Update existing expenses

+# Running the project

+This project is built upon Docker and Docker-compose, running the following will do the work

+    docker-compose up -d
+To stop it

+    docker-compose stop

+To remove it

+    docker-compose rm

+If necessary it's possible to change the postgres connection, for this is just updating the .env.dev

+For the DB_URL it's important to use the host as the name for the postgres container which is db as specified in the docker-compose.

 # APIS Endpoints
 POST | /register | Creates a new user